sunbeam-labs/sunbeam/docs/usage.rst

 .. tip::

-  You can see a list of installed sunbeam environments using the command './manage-version.sh -l installed'.
+  You can see a list of installed sunbeam environments using the command 'conda env list'.

 Creating a new project using local data
 ----------------------

-We provide a utility, ``sunbeam init``, to create a new config file and sample list for a project.
+We provide a utility, ``sunbeam init``, to create a new config file, profile, and sample list for a project.
 The utility takes one required argument: a path to your project folder.
 This folder will be created if it doesn't exist.
 You can also specify the path to your gzipped fastq files, and Sunbeam will try to guess how